logto-io/docs/docs/docs/references/users/README.md

 ### basic_data

-basic_data contains the basic user info in pre-defined attributes.

 #### user id

 user_id is a unique auto-generated key to identify the user in Logto.

 #### username

-_username_ is used for sign-in with _username_ and password.
+username is used for sign-in with username and password.

-When the user has not registered with their username, their _username_ may be empty.
+When the user has not registered with their username, its value may be empty.
-When the _username_ is non-empty, it should be at most 128 characters, only contain letters, numbers, and underscores (`_`), and NOT start with a number.
+Its non-empty value should be no longer than 128 characters, only contain letters, numbers, and underscores (`_`), and NOT start with a number.

 #### primary_email

 primary_email is the user's email address, used for sign-in with the email and passcode.

-When the user has not registered with their email, their primary_email may be empty.
+When the user has not registered with their email, its value may be empty.
-It should be no longer than 128 characters.
+Its max length is 128.

 #### primary_phone

 primary_phone is the user's phone number, used for sign-in with the phone number and passcode from SMS.

-When the user has not registered with their phone number, their primary_phone may be empty.
+When the user has not registered with their phone number, its value may be empty.
-When it's non-empty, it should contain numbers prefixed with the [country calling code](https://en.wikipedia.org/wiki/List_of_country_calling_codes) (excluding the plus sign `+`).
+Its non-empty value should contain numbers prefixed with the [country calling code](https://en.wikipedia.org/wiki/List_of_country_calling_codes) (excluding the plus sign `+`).

 #### name